 Front of House AssistantGeneral Job Description: Reports to the Front of House Manager.
 College Degree preferred; some arts and retail experience preferred.
 Must be an organized self-starter; possess excellent interpersonal skills, good oral and written communications skills, and work as a team player.
 Candidate will be required to use MS Word and Excel; computer literacy/proficiency required.
+This is a part-time job and the pay is $8.50/hour.

 Requires valid driver's license and reliable transportation; duties will include typing and operation of personal computer, cash register, and credit card machine; answering and responding to telephone calls and inquiries; ability to lift chairs on occasion.
 Professional appearance expected.